sru-thy/resume-builder/README.md

 Download or Clone the project, ``` cd resume-builder ```

-then install all the required dev and depenedencies by running
+then install all the required dev and dependencies by running

 ```
 npm install